MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-remove-removeif.md

 When used with a data source, these functions cannot be delegated.
 Only the first portion of the data source will be retrieved and then the function applied.
 This may not represent the complete story.
 A warning may appear at authoring time to remind you of this limitation.

 #### Delegation support (Experimental)
 Delegation support for RemoveIf is now in Experimental Preview (default OFF) for data sources that support it.
-If a data source does not support this feature, Power Apps will now send a query to the server and retrieve all data that matches the filter expression up to the maxium of either 500/2000 or the data page size.
+If a data source doesn't support this feature, Power Apps will send a query to the server and retrieve all data that matches the filter expression up to the maxium of either 500, 2000, or the data page size.
 Then, it will perform a delete operation on each of those records with individual calls to the server.

 ## Syntax